 In this unit the learner will develop an understanding of the importance of preparing for deliveries and their own responsibility for handling goods and materials.
-They will also demonstrate that they can prepare to receive and that they can receive deliveries in a retail environment.
+They will also demonstrate that they can prepare to receive and receive deliveries in a retail environment.